ekkus93/espidf_docker/README.md

 Notes:

-- The script calls `usbipd wsl attach` to attach the chosen USB device to the WSL distro and then detects the resulting `/dev/ttyUSB*` or `/dev/ttyACM*` inside WSL.
+- The helper will run the modern `usbipd` commands to attach the chosen USB device into WSL and then detects the resulting `/dev/ttyUSB*` or `/dev/ttyACM*` inside WSL.
+If your system is running an older `usbipd` that still exposes `wsl` subcommands, update `usbipd` or run the equivalent modern commands listed above.
 - Without `-Persist` the script sets `$env:ESPPORT` for the current PowerShell session only.
 With `-Persist` it stores `ESPPORT` in your user environment (reopen shells to pick it up).

 Run ESP-IDF commands from PowerShell (`idf.ps1`)